Asynchronous Georgia Speech Scrimmage 4 hosted by Marist School

 Card/evidence quality matters a LOT.

 I don't think framing debates matter as much as some people would like them too.
 For example, if you are saying "util outweighs," that doesn't mean that just because you think the affirmative has a "small" impact and the DA accesses extinction, I should vote negative.
-It is probably near impossible to convince me that only magnitude matters.
 Mitigate the risk of case.
 Conversely, if you are reading an affirmative and say "probability should come first," I do not think you can just assert that the DA is low probability.
 You need to actually prove that the DA is low probability.

 Intrinsic permutations can be justified.